Azure security management and monitoring overview

 This article provides an overview of the security features and services that Azure provides to aid in the management and monitoring of Azure cloud services and virtual machines.

-Role-Based Access Control (RBAC) provides detailed access management for Azure resources.
-By using RBAC, you can grant people only the amount of access that they need to perform their jobs.
-RBAC can also help you ensure that when people leave the organization, they lose access to resources in the cloud.
+Azure role-based access control (Azure RBAC) provides detailed access management for Azure resources.
+By using Azure RBAC, you can grant people only the amount of access that they need to perform their jobs.
+Azure RBAC can also help you ensure that when people leave the organization, they lose access to resources in the cloud.

 With Azure, you can use antimalware software from major security vendors such as Microsoft, Symantec, Trend Micro, McAfee, and Kaspersky.
 This software helps protect your virtual machines from malicious files, adware, and other threats.

 Microsoft Antimalware for Azure Cloud Services and Virtual Machines offers you the ability to install an antimalware agent for both PaaS roles and virtual machines.
 Based on System Center Endpoint Protection, this feature brings proven on-premises security technology to the cloud.

 We also offer deep integration for Trend’s Deep Security and SecureCloud products in the Azure platform.
 Deep Security is an antivirus solution, and SecureCloud is an encryption solution.
 Deep Security is deployed inside VMs through an extension model.
 By using the Azure portal UI and PowerShell, you can choose to use Deep Security inside new VMs that are being spun up, or existing VMs that are already deployed.

 Symantec Endpoint Protection (SEP) is also supported on Azure.
 Through portal integration, you can specify that you intend to use SEP on a VM.
 SEP can be installed on a new VM via the Azure portal, or it can be installed on an existing VM via PowerShell.

 - Deploying Antimalware Solutions on Azure Virtual Machines